hardokut/CSE310_Project/Answers.md

 Q.3) What does the git pull command do?
 The git pull command is preceded by git fetch, which retrieves content from a remote repository.
 The remote content refs are then merged using git merge, which results in a new local merge commit.

+Q.4) What does the git clone command do?
+We get the repository from  someone's remote repository to our local repository.